Baja Blast: History

-In 2025, Taco Bell announced that they would make a limited edition Baja Blast Pie.
+In 2025, Taco Bell announced that they would make a limited edition Baja Blast Pie that will be available at all locations for $19.99.

+In 2026, Pepsi announced they had signed a deal with Major League Baseball to make Baja Blast the official soft drink of the league, replacing Coca-Cola (Pepsi's biggest rival in the soft drink industry, who had previously replaced Pepsi as an MLB sponsor in 2017).
+In July 2026, Pepsi released Baja Blast in glass bottles.
+Unlike other form factors, glass-bottle Baja Blast is sweetened with real sugar, as opposed to high-fructose corn syrup.

+Baja Blast Zero Sugar expanded to United Kingdom Taco Bell locations in June 2026.
+Beginning August 2026, Taco Bell locations in the United States and Canada launched You Seem Pretty Pink For A Baja Blast, a mixed beverage using pink lemonade and Baja Blast created in collaboration with Olivia Rodrigo.

 Flavors

-In 2021, Baja Blast was released at retail as part of the "Summer of Baja" promotion, alongside new, "spinoff" flavors.
+In 2021, Baja Blast was released at retail as part of the "Summer of Baja" promotion, alongside new "spinoff" flavors.
 These flavors were Baja Punch, a tropical punch flavor, and Baja Flash, a piña colada flavor.

-In June 2022, Baja Blast's retail release was accompanied with new flavors Baja Gold, a pineapple flavor, and Baja Mango Gem, a mango flavor.
+In June 2022, Baja Blast's retail release was accompanied by new flavors Baja Gold, a pineapple flavor, and Baja Mango Gem, a mango flavor.
 A third new flavor, Baja Deep Dive, was a mystery flavor available exclusively as a giveaway prize.

 Hard Mountain Dew, an alcoholic line of Mountain Dew flavors, offers Baja Blast as one of its flavors.
 In May 2023, a Baja Blast variety pack was announced, including new flavors Hard Baja Blast Pineapple, Hard Baja Blast Punch and Hard Baja Blast Mango.

-Shortly after, in June 2023, Baja Blast was released into retail stores for the ninth time, this time accompanied with new flavors Baja Caribbean Splash, a guava flavor, and Baja Passionfruit Punch, a passionfruit flavor.
+Shortly after, in June 2023, Baja Blast was released into retail stores for the ninth time, this time accompanied by new flavors Baja Caribbean Splash, a guava flavor, and Baja Passionfruit Punch, a passionfruit flavor.

 In March 2024, Pepsi released two new flavors for a limited time: Baja Laguna Lemonade, a mango lemonade flavor, and Baja Point Break Punch, a tropical punch flavor.
 In April, Doritos released a limited-time flavor inspired by Baja Blast, Doritos Baja Fiery Mango.

 In 2025, Taco Bell revealed that they would release a new flavor of Baja Blast in summer 2025 called Baja Midnight, a passionfruit flavor.
-An additional flavor, Baja Cabo Citrus, was released in-stores for a limited time in spring 2025.
+An additional flavor, Baja Cabo Citrus, was released in-stores for a limited time in spring 2025, and later returned in 2026 with a reformulation that excludes artificial dyes.